 Preventive maintenance consists of interventions that prevent breakdowns and decrease the probability of an asset failing.
 That is, it is a type of planned maintenance that is performed even when a piece of equipment maintains its operational capacity.

-It can be as simple as cleaning the filters on HVAC appliances, a visual inspection, or periodic lubrication, but it also includes more complex inspection plans, calibration and/or gauging plans, detection of gas leaks and other cyclic revisions.
+It can be as simple as cleaning the filters on HVAC appliances or inspecting the bearings on centrifugal pumps, but it also includes more complex inspection plans, calibration and/or gauging plans, detection of gas leaks and other cyclic revisions.

 Types of preventive maintenance

 Generally, we can divide preventive maintenance into two main types:

 - time-based, i.e. periodic reviews performed at previously defined periods, regardless of asset utilization (e.g. periodic inspection of elevators every 2 years or elevators every 6 years).